MrBlight/SkyWatcher/README.md

 SkyWatcher is written to run on any platform Python 3.8+ supports.

 **Linux:** Works out of the box on any modern distro.
 The `curses` module is part of the standard library.
 Just install Python and run `python run.py`.
-Tested on Debian, Ubuntu, Fedora, and Arch.
+Self tested on Debian.

 **BSD (FreeBSD, OpenBSD, NetBSD):** Python's `curses` binds directly to the system ncurses library, which ships with every major BSD.
 Install Python from ports or pkgsrc (`pkg install python3` on FreeBSD), then run as normal.
 No additional dependencies.